bmanders716/bmanders716.github.io/cookbook.md

 Stir until it boils again, and then strain it.

-BÈchamel Sauce.
+BÈ£®amel Sauce.

-_Ingredients_--2†oz. of butter.
+_Ingredients_--2‡Ø∫. of butter.
-               1Ω†oz. of flour.
+               1Ì†Øz. of flour.
                1 pint of good white stock.
-               º pint of cream.
+               Ï†∞int of cream.
                A few drops of lemon juice.
                Pepper and salt.